H0llyW00dzZ/H0llyW00dzZ/README.md

 **Coding Philosophy:**
 - Prioritize error handling first before structuring logs.
-- Strive for simplicity in each function (aim for a cyclomatic complexity under 5 to demonstrate expertise); simplicity is a sign of Go programming mastery.
+- Strive for simplicity in each function, aiming for a cyclomatic complexity under 5 as a sign of Go programming expertise.
-- Keep maximum of cyclomatic complexity as `10` unless you are expert then aim cyclomatic complexity under `5`
+- As a general rule, maintain a maximum cyclomatic complexity of 10.
+If you have advanced expertise, aim for a cyclomatic complexity under 5.
-- Emphasizing reusable code encourages better testing practices, enhances readability for `human` and `machines`, and `minimizes bugs (bug-free)`.
+- Emphasize reusable code as it encourages better testing practices, enhances readability for both `humans` and `machines`, and aids in minimizing bugs for more reliable code.
+- Utilize constants in Go as a minimalist approach to avoid the pitfalls of stupid hard coding values.

+**By adhering to these principles, your Go code will stand out as superior when compared to others.**

+For example, even when using other packages, you'll find that your own package, built upon these principles, is superior.
+It will be less complex, have fewer bugs, and cause fewer panics compared to other packages that may be unnecessarily complex or prone to issues.

 > [!TIP]
 > Another tips, this most important when you are writing in `go` witthen `cyclomatic complexity under 5`, especialy when you wanted to push in `github` for `repository`